david-liu/hiking/README.md

 Job Crawler is a project crawling job information for the job website

-source code is made available under the [Apache 2.0 license](https://github.com/SeleniumHQ/selenium/blob/master/LICENSE).
+Source code is made available under the [Apache 2.0 license](https://github.com/SeleniumHQ/selenium/blob/master/LICENSE).

 ## Installation